 Awards for psychological injuries can still be considered however treatment from a GP alone is no longer sufficient for a claim.
 Under the new scheme there must now be a psychiatric diagnosis of a psychological condition for an award to be considered.

 Awards for incidents involving sexual assault or abuse have not been altered under the changes to the new CICA scheme.
+Grooming and sexual abuse victims can now claim criminal compensation even where consent may have been given

 As with awards for sexual assault or abuse, no changes have been made to the levels of award available in circumstances where there is a fatal injury.
 See our criminal injury compensation calculator for a guide to what you could claim.